Low Curb

 If the sealant dries before installing the Kerb, it will harden, making it impossible for the Kerb to fit over to the Mounting Bars.

-7. Apply sealant between the end of the Kerb and the waterproofed wall.
+10. Apply urethane sealant between the end of the Kerb and the waterproofed wall.
 Remove any excess sealant that might interfere with the Kerb Cap or glass installation.

-Kerb Cap should be installed after glass, if no glass is to be installed, use a small amount of sealant to secure the Kerb Cap in place.
+Kerb Cap should be installed after glass.
+Measure and cut Kerb Cap to length.
+Use a continuous bead of sealant to secure the Kerb Cap in place.
 Remove any excess sealant.

 Installation Freedom – Uneven Floor